bobbingwide/oik-loader/readme.txt

 oik-blocks needs to be activated since these blocks are used by the block CPT.

 == Changelog ==
+= 1.4.2 =
+* Changed: Add PHPUnit tests to load files #20
+* Tested: With WordPress 6.4.1
+* Tested: With PHP 8.1 and PHP 8.2

 = 1.4.1 =
 * Fixed: Cater for multiple post selection #19
 * Fixed: Correct parameters to oik_register_plugin_server.
 See diy-oik issues 6